phetsims/qa/documentation/qa-book.md

     * This query parameter puts JavaScript into every string.
 The page should not redirect.
     * If the simulation does not redirect to another website, the simulation passes this test.
     * If the simulation crashes or fails to load, the simulation still passes this test.
+    * This test should be paired with `&fuzz` since some of the RichText is not created on start up.

 ##### Other Useful Query Parameters